rebcabin/tangledown/README.md

 Markdown renders `block` tags verbatim when they appear in the contents of `noweb` or `tangle` tags.
 This is good for humans, who will think

-> AHA!, this `block` refers to some code in a `noweb` tag with the same name.
+> AHA!, this `block` refers to some code in a `noweb` tag somewhere else with the same name.
 I can read all the details of that code later, when it will make more sense, after I've understood the big picture.
+I can look at the pieces of the jigsaw puzzle (the `noweb` tags) after I've looked at the picture of the completed puzzle on the box top (the `tangle` tag)

 > This here beautifully written document I'm reading right now is making it easy for me to understand the big picture first, because it's breaking things up like this.
 Thank you, kindly, author!
 Without you, I'd be awash in details, I'd get tired and cranky before understanding the big picture!